PrabalRoy7884/Urban_Waste_Analytics/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is for hackathon submission only and is **not licensed for public use** without permission.

 ## 🙏 Acknowledgments